groovy-tutorial/groovy-tutorial/book/parts/03_Operators/27_IncrementDecrementOperators.md

 ---
 title:	Increment and Decrement Operators
+status:	draft
+description:	Number goes up.
+Number goes down.
 ...

+The increment operator increments a value to its next value.
+When you increment or decrement a variable using `++` or `--` the variable is modified to the new value.

 |Operator|Name	|
 |:------:|:--------	|
 |++      |Increment	|
 |--      |Decrement	|

-The increment operator increments a value to its next value.
-When you increment or decrement a variable using `++` or `--` the variable is modified to the new value.

 The increment and decrement operators come in two flavours, prefix and postfix: